 No distinction is drawn in database type in this MQ.
 There are many different types of databases, and they can’t be compared to one another as they don’t do the same thing.
-In this MQ we have MongoDB, which is a NoSQL DB with SAP, whose primary database is HANA, which is a mixture of column-oriented and row-oriented design.
+In this MQ, we have MongoDB, which is a NoSQL DB with SAP, whose primary database is HANA, which is a mixture of column-oriented and row-oriented design.
 (But here again, SAP still sells ex-Sybase databases like SAP IQ and the Adaptive Server.
-Adaptive Server is more popular so perhaps we should state Adaptive Server is the database.).
+Adaptive Server is more popular, so perhaps we should state Adaptive Server is the database.).
 How can MongoDB, or Cloudera is a distribution of Hadoop, be compared in an MQ against HANA?
 These databases have different uses and designs.

 What the DMSA MQ Tells Us

-From this MQ it is clear that…
+From this MQ, it is clear that…

 - Gartner does not like non-RDBMS entries.

-- Gartner has no problem placing highly illogical entries like MemSQL, 1010data, Huawei and Transwarp into their MQ if those entities are willing to pay.
+- Gartner has no problem placing highly illogical entries like MemSQL, 1010data, Huawei, and Transwarp into their MQ if those entities are willing to pay.

 - Very few databases are specifically mentioned.
-We categorized the entries as Database Vendor, Database as a Service, Consulting Company and Open Source Database.
+We categorized the entries as Database Vendor, Database as a Service, Consulting Company, and Open Source Database.

-The Method to Gartner’s Madness
+The Method of Gartner’s Madness

 Gartner’s ODMS Magic Quadrant

-Gartner has another database oriented MQ called the ODMS MQ.
+Gartner has another database-oriented MQ called the ODMS MQ.
 This uses the term operational data management system.
 Reviewing the 2015 version versus the 2017 version of this MQ is instructive.